South East Strategic Reservoir Option (SESRO)

 More information is also available on the Planning Inspectorate website.

-You can find further project information and documents in the project library here.
+You can find further project information in the document library here.

 If you have any questions, please contact us.